akka/akka/akka-docs/rst/scala/remoting.rst

   ``akka.remote.log-remote-lifecycle-events = off`` in your
   ``application.conf``.

-To intercept when an outbound connection is disconnected, you listen to ``RemoteClientDisconnected`` which holds the transport used (RemoteTransport) and the outbound address that was disconnected (Address).
+To be notified when an association is over ("disconnected") listen to ``DisassociatedEvent`` which holds the direction of the association (inbound or outbound) and the addresses of the involved parties.

-To intercept when an outbound connection is connected, you listen to ``RemoteClientConnected`` which holds the transport used (RemoteTransport) and the outbound address that was connected to (Address).
+To be notified  when an association is successfully established ("connected") listen to ``AssociatedEvent`` which holds the direction of the association (inbound or outbound) and the addresses of the involved parties.

-To intercept when an outbound client is started you listen to ``RemoteClientStarted`` which holds the transport used (RemoteTransport) and the outbound address that it is connected to (Address).
+To intercept errors directly related to associations, listen to ``AssociationErrorEvent`` which holds the direction of the association (inbound or outbound), the addresses of the involved parties and the ``Throwable`` cause.

-To intercept when an outbound client is shut down you listen to ``RemoteClientShutdown`` which holds the transport used (RemoteTransport) and the outbound address that it was connected to (Address).
+To be notified  when the remoting subsystem is ready to accept associations, listen to ``RemotingListenEvent`` which contains the addresses the remoting listens on.

-For general outbound-related errors, that do not classify as any of the others, you can listen to ``RemoteClientError``, which holds the cause (Throwable), the transport used (RemoteTransport) and the outbound address (Address).

-To intercept when an inbound server is started (typically only once) you listen to ``RemoteServerStarted`` which holds the transport that it will use (RemoteTransport).

-To intercept when an inbound server is shut down (typically only once) you listen to ``RemoteServerShutdown`` which holds the transport that it used (RemoteTransport).

-To intercept when an inbound connection has been established you listen to ``RemoteServerClientConnected`` which holds the transport used (RemoteTransport) and optionally the address that connected (Option[Address]).

-To intercept when an inbound connection has been disconnected you listen to ``RemoteServerClientDisconnected`` which holds the transport used (RemoteTransport) and optionally the address that disconnected (Option[Address]).
+To be notified  when the remoting subsystem has been shut down, listen to ``RemotingShutdownEvent``.

-To intercept when an inbound remote client has been closed you listen to ``RemoteServerClientClosed`` which holds the transport used (RemoteTransport) and optionally the address of the remote client that was closed (Option[Address]).
+To intercept generic remoting related errors, listen to ``RemotingErrorEvent`` which holds the ``Throwable`` cause.

 Remote Security
 ^^^^^^^^^^^^^^^